 The thinnest frames we spotted were at Aalto, where a semi-frame design included just a wire-rim below the single lens, which was long, rectangular, and bright orange.
 We saw super slim, triangular sunglasses at Sally Lapointe, in all kinds of fun colors.
 Courreges also gave us some ultra-slim takes on sunglasses.

 Alongside the mod futuristic skinny sunglasses, the spring/ summer 2019 eyewear trends also featured interesting shapes of tiny sunglasses that came to rather accessorize than shield your eyes from the sunrays.

 Fendi’s tiny sunglasses had certain bug eye motifs, beautifully marrying the polka dotted patterns with the double-winged design that looked oh-so-romantic!
 Each x Other and Saint Laurent both unveiled a range of tiny sunglasses in any shape or form, from diamond shapes to interesting thunder-inspired designs.

 Square-lens sunglasses are perfect and timeless – you can use them to shield your face on days when eye makeup was just too much trouble, and know that you will look fashionable without trying too hard.
 It was not a surprise to see them become one of the spring/ summer 2019 eyewear trends.

 At Christian Dior, a blush-colored pair of glasses with a thick acetate frame and a large, square lens drew a lot of attention from almost all fashion bloggers.
 We saw a large, square lens in light blue at Boss that was beautifully complemented by a matching light blue frame.
-Other designers to give us large square lenses included Chanel, Burberry, and more.
+Other designers to give us large square sunglasses included Chanel, Burberry, and more.

 #10.
 Unique Eyewear Shapes